-District 6580 Speech Contest 21-22
+Rotary District 6580 Speech Contest Information and Rules 2022-23

-Purpose of consideration of holding a speech contest:
+The purpose of holding a speech contest:

 Many vocations require skills in good communication, the ability to research and deliver information and ideas confidently.
 Understanding the importance of values enables the presenter to provide a balanced view which has considered ethical standards and the potential impact on self and others.

 The aims of the contest are to:

 - Promote the values of Rotary that emphasize ethics and values in life.